 1. BUNGY JUMP

-New Zealand is home to the world’s first commercial Bungy site and described by many as the most TERRIFYING thing that they have ever done!
-Bungy Jumping can be done all over New Zealand!
-These are our favourites:
+New Zealand is home to the world’s first commercial Bungy site and described by many of the travellers that pass through our Base doors - as the most TERRIFYING thing that they have ever done!
+You can pretty much jump off a ledge anywhere in New Zealand!
+However these are our favourites:

 Auckland: In 1987 AJ Hackett was arrested here for jumping off Auckland Harbour Bridge.
 Ask the team for an ‘ocean dip’ and do not forget to take in the stunning views of Auckland city as you make your way to the launch pod.